djin31/P4-TrafficGen/README.md

 [TARGET TOOL(S)]
 --scapy --wireshark --moongen --pcpp --all
 ```
-The above command will generate output files for specified target tool(s).
-The output files for each target tool will be placed in a subdirectory inside the _output directory_.

 * **Standard headers:** If standard headers for common protocols such as Ethernet, IPv4, IPv6, TCP, and UDP are detected by p4-traffictool, it will prompt the user if s/he wishes to use the original header/protocol implementations provided by the tool(s) instead of generating new implementations for them.
 An exception for this is the code generated for the Wireshark Lua dissector.
 * **Variable Length Fields:** Since there is limited support  available (and/or inconvenience of use) for variable length fields with Scapy, PcapPlusPlus and Wireshark Lua dissector, the tool prompts the user to enter the length of a variable length field when it detects one.
 This length should be a multiple of 8 to ensure that the header is byte aligned.